Boost your Workload Scalability with Smarter Amazon Redshift WLM Set Up

 - a slot at run time

 - enough memory to execute in-memory

-If both is true, that’s when you get blazing fast queries and throughput.
+If both of these things are true, that’s when you get blazing fast Redshift queries and throughput.
 To apply the new settings, you need to create a new parameter group with the Redshift console.

-- Scripts can be incomplete: Some of the information is ephemeral as Redshift deletes logs on a rolling basis.
+- Scripts can be incomplete: Some of the information is ephemeral, as Redshift deletes logs on a rolling basis.
 If you don’t run the script at the right time, the information is gone.